Social Security Timing Analyzer

 What's not in this analysis?

-Tax effects on Social Security benefits, Medicare IRMAA premium impacts, the earnings test if working before FRA, and integration with other retirement income sources.
+Tax effects on benefits, Medicare IRMAA impacts, the earnings test if working before FRA, and integration with other retirement income.
 These factors regularly shift the appropriate claiming age by one or more years.

 Important Assumptions Monthly benefits at age 62 are calculated using a 25–30% reduction from FRA (depending on FRA itself).
-Benefits at age 70 are calculated using delayed retirement credits of 8% per year from FRA to 70.
-Cumulative lifetime totals apply a Cost-of-Living Adjustment (COLA) to monthly benefits each year.
-The tool does not model: spousal benefit reductions for early claiming below FRA (in married mode, each spouse's benefit assumes work-record-based eligibility), Government Pension Offset (GPO), Windfall Elimination Provision (WEP), restricted application strategies (largely unavailable to those born after January 1, 1954), divorced-spouse benefits, dependent benefits, federal or state income tax on Social Security benefits, the Social Security earnings test for claiming before FRA while still working, asymmetric spousal claiming strategies, or future changes to Social Security policy.
-Estimated monthly benefits at FRA should be obtained from your individual Social Security Statement at ssa.gov.
+Benefits at age 70 use delayed retirement credits of 8% per year from FRA to 70.
+Cumulative lifetime totals apply a COLA to monthly benefits each year.
+The tool does not model: spousal benefit reductions for early claiming, Government Pension Offset (GPO), Windfall Elimination Provision (WEP), restricted application strategies, divorced-spouse or dependent benefits, federal or state income tax on benefits, the earnings test, asymmetric spousal claiming, or future Social Security policy changes.
+Estimated benefits at FRA should be obtained from your individual statement at ssa.gov.

 Want to discuss your specific claiming situation?

-Social Security claiming is a permanent decision with lifetime financial consequences.
-The appropriate strategy depends on your specific cash flow needs, longevity expectations, tax situation, household coordination, and how Social Security integrates with your broader retirement plan.
-A BlueLine Advisors consultation can help review these factors in the context of your specific circumstances.
+Social Security claiming is a permanent decision with lifetime consequences.
+The right strategy depends on your cash flow needs, longevity expectations, tax situation, household coordination, and how Social Security integrates with your broader plan.
+A BlueLine Advisors consultation can help review these factors.